- Degrees and Majors

 The UW-Whitewater Bachelor of Business Administration in Management requires a minimum of 120 credits, including:

 - Business requirements

 - Electives (to bring the total to at least 120 credits)

 Information on the requirements specific to the general management major, including emphases options, can be found in the Course Catalog.
 Major video guides and course planning sheets are also available in Four Year Planning Resources.

 Individuals wishing to deepen their knowledge with post-baccalaureate studies can complete an advanced degree online or on campus through the UW-Whitewater Master of Business Administration and an emphasis in Management or one of 11 other unique emphases.

-General Management is also available as a minor for non-business students.
+Leadership development minors are available for both business and non-business students.
 Requirements can be found in the Course Catalog, or in the College of Business and Economics listing of minors and certificates.

 Career prospects for management majors are open-ended with the potential for leading business operations and personnel in a number of fields.
 National employment of management occupations is projected to grow 7 percent from 2018 to 2028, and the national median salary for management occupations was $105,660 in 2019.1 In Wisconsin, employment of general and occupational managers is expected to grow by about 10 percent from 2016 to 2026 with about 3,440 annual projected job openings.2

 UW-Whitewater Salary Estimate (6 months or less after graduation)4